ViniMSLima/ETS-Tycoon/README.md

 - [x] Implement Instructors desk and Instructors Store
 - [x] Instructor appear working
 - [x] Instructors boost every apprentice on the room
+- [x] Now it's a clicker
+- [ ] Fix sounds and add more SFX
+- [ ] Boss room is the click's spot
+- [ ] Upgrades store
+- [ ] Upgrades that change the characters or click gains
 - [ ] Draw Instructors
 - [ ] Draw workshop structures 3/13
 - [ ] Implement correct apprentices stores based on each room